 Term Length Affects Signing Bonuses

-If the physician leaves within a certain period, usually the initial term of an agreement, I mean, how long it lasts, it’s going to be somewhere between one to three years.
+If the physician leaves within a certain period, usually the initial term of an agreement, how long it lasts, will be somewhere between one to three years.
 Many employers will tie whether physicians must pay the signing bonus back to that initial term.
 Then they’ll have forgiveness associated with it.

 So, I’ll use a couple of examples.
 Let’s say a physician joins the practice and its three-year initial term.
 The employer could say that 1, 30, and 60 of that signing bonus forgives for every month you’re here.
 So, you stay for those three years.
 You don’t have to pay anything back.
 Others can do it quarterly; some will do it yearly.
 And then maybe it’s only a year; it could be two, but you would rarely get a signing bonus.